Simon Bolivar Buckner: Later career

 Following this defeat, Buckner retired to Glen Lily but remained active in politics.
 Though he always claimed membership in the Democratic party, he opposed the machine politics of William Goebel, his party's gubernatorial nominee in 1899.
 In 1903, he supported his son-in-law, Morris Belknap, for governor against Goebel's lieutenant governor, J. C. W. Beckham.
 When the Democrats again nominated William Jennings Bryan in the 1908 presidential election, Buckner openly supported Bryan's opponent, Republican William Howard Taft.

 At 80 years of age, Buckner memorized five of Shakespeare's plays because cataracts threatened to blind him, but an operation saved his sight.
 On a visit to the White House in 1904, Buckner asked President Theodore Roosevelt to appoint his only son as a cadet at West Point, and Roosevelt quickly agreed.
-His son Simon Bolivar Buckner Jr. would later serve in the U.S. Army and be killed at the Battle of Okinawa, making him the highest-ranking American to have been killed by enemy fire during World War II.
+His son Simon Bolivar Buckner Jr. served in the U.S. Army, rising to the rank of lieutenant general.
+He was in command of the Tenth Army during the Battle of Okinawa when he was killed by hostile artillery fire on June 18, 1945, four days before the conclusion of the battle.
+He was the highest-ranking American to have been killed by enemy fire during World War II and was posthumously promoted to four-star general in 1954.

 Following the deaths of Stephen D. Lee and Alexander P. Stewart in 1908, Buckner became the last surviving Confederate soldier with the rank of lieutenant general.
 The following year, he visited his son, who was stationed in Texas, and toured old Mexican–American War battlefields where he had served.
 In 1912, his health began to fail.
 He died on January 8, 1914, after a week-long bout with uremic poisoning.
 He was buried in Frankfort Cemetery in Frankfort, Kentucky.